How to flatten a PDF using Java

 | └── processor.java

-In this post, you learned how to easily and seamlessly flatten PDF files for your Java application using our Flatten PDF API.
+You’ve learned how to flatten PDF files for your Java application using our flatten PDF API.

-You can integrate these functions into your existing applications and flatten PDFs.
-With the same API token, you can also perform other operations, such as merging documents into a single PDF, adding watermarks, and more.
-To get started with a free trial, sign up here.
+You can integrate these functions into your existing applications.
+With the same API token, you can perform other operations, like merging documents into a single PDF, adding watermarks, and more.
+To get started with a free trial, sign up(opens in a new tab) here.

 Explore related topics